sitle/chef-bareos/README.md

 }
 ```

-You need to run chef-client on the backup server every time you add a new node.
-All job will be automatically create for you.
+You'll need to run chef-client on the backup server every time you add a new node.
+Client jobs should be created for you automatically.

+Running the server recipe should work in chef-solo but you need to populate the ['bareos']['clients'] attribute with an array of clients.

 # Contributing